rubillos/ByeByeMeta/README.md

 [Done!](#done)

 ## <a name="background"></a>Background
-With the moderation changes and general move towards the far-right of the Meta products, I decided it was time to leave.
+With the moderation changes and general move towards the far-right of Meta's products, I decided it was time to leave.
 As such, I'm setting up shop on [BlueSky](https://bsky.app/profile/ubillos.bsky.social)

 But I have quite a bit of history accumulated on Facebook that I don't want to lose.
 Hence this project.